Kansakar: Traditional occupation

 According to the division of labour laid down from ancient times, Kansakars practiced the hereditary occupation of making utensils of bronze.
 Kitchen and ritual vessels, various types of dinner plates and cymbals are their main products.
 A dinner plate with a grooved border known as siphala dema (सिफाला देमा) is their specialty.
 Bronze is made in their workshops by melting copper and tin and mixing them in a charcoal-fired furnace.

 They were also major players in the traditional Tibet trade, and maintained business houses in Lhasa in Tibet and in Kalimpong and Kolkata in India.

 Cultural life

 Kansakars participate in the annual chariot procession of Aryavalokitesvara which is known as Jana Baha Dyah Jatra by playing long horns.
-The Kansakar Gunla Bajan musical band organizes performances of religious music during the hold month of Gunla and other festivals.
+The Kansakar Gunla Bajan musical band organizes performances of religious music during the whole month of Gunla and other festivals.

 The 12-yearly Samyak is the most spectacular Newar Buddhist festival held in Kathmandu where statues of Dipankara Buddha are displayed.
 Each Urāy caste has been assigned a duty in the festival from ancient times, and Kansakars have the task of preparing and serving five types of foods.

 Kansakars participate in the Kumha Pyakhan dance (also known as Kumar Pyakhan) which is held annually during the Mohani festival in October on the open-air dance platform at Asan and at Kathmandu Durbar Square.
 A young Tuladhar or Kansakar boy is chosen to be the dancer.